Nominate a Faculty Mentor

 Nominate your faculty member by completing the online nomination form.
 This process is designed to provide our review team with a comprehensive examination of your nominee's mentoring practices.
 We highly encourage reviewing eligibility and evaluation criteria (below) and preparing strong examples of how your nominee meets evaluation criteria in advance of submitting.
 To craft a competitive nomination, we suggest answering question prompts as thoroughly and completely as possible.
 You may expect to spend 30-45 minutes on the nomination.

-- commitment to professional development and career advancement – a demonstrated commitment to graduate student and postdoctoral scholar professional development and career advancement as indicated by encouraging pursuit of publication, external grant funding or conference presentation, cultivation of a strong professional portfolio, development of network connections, dissemination of knowledge (knowledge mobilization) outside the academy, etc.
+- Commitment to professional development and career advancement – a demonstrated commitment to graduate student and postdoctoral scholar professional development and career advancement as indicated by encouraging pursuit of publication, external grant funding or conference presentation, cultivation of a strong professional portfolio, development of network connections, dissemination of knowledge (knowledge mobilization) outside the academy, etc.

 Process and Timelines

-Review and Faculty Notification
+Initial Review and Faculty Notification

-Name, title, department and contact information for supervising chair/department head;
+- Name, title, department, and contact information for supervising chair/department head.

 Review and Awardee Selection